openshift-labs/learn-katacoda/intro-openshift/training-tutorial-1/01-exploring-the-cli-and-web-console.md

-## Lab: Exploring the CLI and Web Console

 ### Command Line

-The first thing we want to do to ensure that our `oc` command line tools was installed and successfully added to our path is login to the OpenShift environment that has been provided for this Roadshow session.
-In order to login, we will use the `oc` command and then specify the server that we want to authenticate to.
-Issue the following command:
+To access OpenShift from the command line you need the `oc` command line tool.
+In this environment that tool has already been installed for you and is accessible from the _Terminal_ window to the right.
+In order to login, run the following command:

-``oc login``
+``oc login``{{execute}}

+In this interactive learning environment, whenever you see a command like that above which displays a carriage return icon to the right of the command, you can click on the command and it will be run for you in the _Terminal_ window automatically.

-Once you issue the `oc login` command, you will be prompted for the username and password combination for your user account:
+Once you run the `oc login` command, you will be prompted for the username and password combination for your user account:

 When prompted, enter the following username and password: